ShaunCurtis/Blazr.ExploringEditContext/README.md

 ## Form Control

-Now that we have the state of the form under control we can control navigation awy from the form i.e. prevent the user leaving a form with mutated data.
+What happens when the user tries to edit a dirty form?
+Do you want to prevent or watn the user.

-`NavigationLock` provides the control by locking navigation.  `BlazrEditStateTracker` provides the state.
+`NavigationLock` provides the control by locking navigation and `BlazrEditStateTracker` provides the state.

-The `EditContext` has a property collection that can be used to add features to the context instance.  `BlazrEditStateTracker` registers it's store in the collection and adds some extension methods to `EditContext` to facilitate interaction with the tracker.  `EditContext.GetEditState()` will return `false` if the state is clean and `true` if dirty.
+The `EditContext` has a property collection that can be used to add features to the context instance.  `BlazrEditStateTracker` registers it's store in the collection and adds some extension methods to `EditContext` to facilitate interaction with the store.  `EditContext.GetEditState()` will return `false` if the state is clean and `true` if dirty.

 ### WeatherEditForm4

-We can update our form to add the navigation control.
+This is the final version of the edit form.
+Enhancements include:

+1. Adding of an async data pipeline call to get the `WeatherForecast` record.
+2. Explicitly creating the `EditContext` and passing it into the ``EditForm`.
+3. Adding Navigation locking when the form is dirty.
+4. Logic to hide/disable buttons based on state.

 ```csharp
 @using Blazr.FluentValidation